Optimality and Noise-Resilience of Critical Quantum Sensing

-In the occurrence of losses, the coherent use of all the time is not possible.
+In the occurrence of losses, it is not possible to use the entire time resource coherently.
 However, as QFI arises linearly with the number of repetitions and a shorter time of single realization allows for a bigger number of repetitions, for fair comparison, we should still treat both $N_{\rm max}$ and total time $T$ as a resource.
 Then, to use them optimally, one should divide the total time $T$ into smaller parts $t_{\rm opt}={\rm argmax}_{t} I(t)/t$, and in total time $T$ perform $M=T/t_{\rm opt}$ repetitions.
-For passive strategy that leads to $M\cdot I_{\rm pas}\sim 2N_{\rm max}T/\Gamma$ for $N_{\rm max}\gg1$, where $t_{\rm opt}$ decreases with increasing $N_{\rm max}$, see SM~\ref{optimal} for details.
+For passive strategies, this leads to $MI_{\rm pas}\sim 2N_{\rm max}T/\Gamma$ for $N_{\rm max}\gg1$, where $t_{\rm opt}$ decreases with increasing $N_{\rm max}$, see SM~\ref{optimal} for details.